For Couples

 1 of 2

-You're buying a birthday gift for someone close to you.
+Your partner is buying a birthday gift for someone close to them.

 •Set a budget beforehand and stick to it.